About Me

 Who I am and why I write

-Within each looping life-arc, I've experienced new challenges, people, and ideas — and discovered myself.
+Like many writers, my career path is punctuated with meanders.
+Within each looping life-arc, I've experienced new challenges, people, and ideas and discovered myself.
 Writing balances my passion for artistic beauty and emotional expression with an analytical, problem-solving mind.

 Credentials & background